-Gordon Haskell was born in 1946 in the village of Verwood, just north of Bournemouth.
+Gordon Haskell was born on 27th April 1946 at a nursing home in the village of Verwood, just north of Bournemouth.
+His death was announced on 18th October 2020.

 As a bass guitarist and vocalist, he is yet another of the members of King Crimson to come from the Bournemouth area.